StanfordBDHG/HealthGPT/README.md

 - [ ] enable users to disconnect health data streams at will
 - [ ] provide support for more HealthKit types
 - [ ] chain LLM queries to first identify which data to pull from HealthKit and then construct a prompt
+- [ ] access data from the current day

 _Feel free to create a PR with any code that you might find helpful!_